If the fore hatch is likely to be walked on it will need to be strong and the top non-slip.

 There are also numerous types of stays for holding the hatch open, but some of these will extend below the lining when the hatch is closed, consider if these are likely to be a hazard.

-The facing of the opening, inside carlings extends above the level of the outer rim, these need to be well sealed to prevent any water which does get passed the outer rim from seeping behind them.
+The facing of the opening, inside carlines extends above the level of the outer rim, these need to be well sealed to prevent any water which does get past the outer rim from seeping behind them.

 I have shown the scuppers as being on the side however this will depend on the slope of your deck.